Asclepias viridis: Ecology

 Like some other milkweed species, A. viridis is a host plant for the monarch butterfly (Danaus plexippus).
+It is one of the most important host plants in the southern United States for the generation of monarch butterflies that develop from eggs that monarchs have laid after spending the winter in Mexico.

 Monarch Watch provides information on rearing monarchs and their host plants.
 Efforts to restore falling monarch butterfly populations by establishing butterfly gardens and monarch migratory "waystations" require particular attention to the target species' food preferences and population cycles, as well to the conditions needed to propagate and maintain their food plants.

 For example, where it grows in the southern Great Plains and in the western United States, monarchs reproduce on A. viridis, especially when its foliage is soft and fresh.
 Because monarch reproduction peaks in those areas in late summer and early fall when scenescent milkweed foliage is old and tough, A. viridis needs to be mowed or cut back in July to assure that it will be regrowing rapidly when monarch reproduction reaches its peak.

-A. virdis is one of the first milkweeds to bloom in the Ohio River Valley (May to June).
+A. viridis is one of the first milkweeds to bloom in the Ohio River Valley (May to June).
 In that area, monarch butterfly and milkweed tussock moth (Euchaetes egle) caterpillars are seldom found on the plant as it sheds its leaves and becomes dormant in late June to early July before the two Lepidoptera species arrive.
+However, in Texas, A. viridis is dormant by July and then re-sprouts in the fall during some years, while in other years, it stays green all summer and blooms a second or third time.